williamnguyen-activecyber/okta.github.io/_source/quickstart/angular/default-example.md

 1. Add an OpenID Connect Client in Okta
 2. Create an Authentication Service
 3. Create Routes
-4. Connect the Routes
-5. Using the Access Token
+4. Use the Access Token

 At the end of the Angular instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your Angular application can send to your server.

 ## Prerequisites
-If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
+* If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
+* If you don't have an Angular app, or are new to Angular, please start with the [Angular Quickstart](https://angular.io/guide/quickstart) guide.
+It will walk you through the creation of an Angular app, creating routes, and other application development essentials.

 ## Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.